 Intended for presentation in a variety of immersive performance environments, the project exists independently of specific technical configurations.
 Multi-projection dome environments, virtual-reality headsets and multi-screen projections as well as multi-channel speaker configurations and binaural listening environments are considered.
 As part of the MUTEK festival and at the Société des arts technologiques artist-in-residency, “Liquid Architecture” will be presented in using a multi-projection dome environment with a thirty-one channel loudspeaker system.

 Liquid Architecture is part of a year-long artist-in-residency program at the Société des arts technologiques in Montréal, Canada.
-Over 28 performances have already been scheduled, including at MUTEK, at the Société des arts technologiques and Festival TransArt.
+Over 28 performances were scheduled, including at MUTEK, at the Société des arts technologiques and Festival TransArt.

 - IX Symposium [Demo].
 La Société des arts technologiques.
 Montreal, Canada.
 2 June 2017.